 Aside from first aid kits and fire extinguishers, other important emergency tools also include break-glass alarms, safety showers, chemical spill control materials and eye wash stations.

 Make sure that you know how to operate these tools before using them as you may do more harm than good if you do not use them properly.

-Organizations are required to inform their employees regarding emergency plans and exits.
+Organizations are required to inform their employees regarding emergency plans and exits so they also know how to handle emergency situations.
 This knowledge is further ingrained in employees through training sessions and practice drills.
 Make sure that you pay attention when you are being given these very vital details as knowing these may just save your life.
 Do not take information such as this for granted.

 While some people tend to only take up CPR when their jobs or roles require it, you never know if your knowledge of it can save a life.

 What to do in the event of a workplace emergency

 How do you handle emergency situations?
 An emergency can happen with no warning, so the best thing your company can do is be prepared.
 When an emergency situation unfolds in your workplace, your immediate priority should be the safety of your employees.